Host A Block Party This Year!

 With the hectic lifestyle most of us lead, it’s much harder to get to know our neighbors than it used to be.
 There are many many new people moving into newly constructed neighbourhoods, residents are downsizing and new people are moving into established neighbourhoods.
 Between rushing to our jobs, racing to drop the kids at daycare, running off with them to soccer practice, catching up on weekend errands, and the winter hibernation period – it is sometimes difficult to meet the neighbhours on the street.

 That’s why I’m supporting anyone who wants to organize a block party in the Waverley West ward!
 Block parties provide the opportunity for neighbors to socialize at least once a year, and even if you don’t become best friends, it becomes a little easier to identify a neighbor from another passerby.

 I’ve found some brilliant ‘How to Hold a Block Party’ guides for you to reference when planning a block party.
-(City of Winnipeg does not yet have a guide) If you are interested in funding support and/or administrative assistance, please contact me firstname.lastname@example.org
+If you are interested in funding support and/or administrative assistance, please contact me email@example.com

 - A Block Party ‘How To’

 - Neighbourhood Block Party Kit

 - Love Where You Live!
 Host a Block Party

 Thanks to Strathcona County, Edmonton, Coquitlam, and Calgary for preparing such great Block Party guides!